- Class Times:

 - Final exam: 40%

-Assignments are to be handed in electronically via GradeScope by the start of lecture on the due date.
-Late assignments will have 20% deducted for each day that the assignment is late, up to a maximum of three days late.
+Assignments are to be handed in electronically via eClass by the start of lecture on the due date.
+Assignments may be handed in up to 2 days late, with 20% deducted.

 Submitting the work of another person as your own constitutes plagiarism.
 The department is very strict about plagiarism and other academic misconduct: ALL forms of cheating are referred to the Dean’s office.